 RTEC Treecare Is Your Go-To for Tree Disease Solutions

 Although plants have natural immune systems, there are many times where Mother Nature cannot heal the tree from diseases on your property.
 In these cases, fungicides, antibiotics, or other forms of treatment may be applied through injections, spraying, or soil drenches to control insects & diseases.

 Our Certified Arborists are expertly trained, licensed, and experienced in diagnosing and treating insects and diseases using our SmartTreat™ Process.
 Our Arborists will create a customized program to treat the diseases and keep them from reoccurring in the future.

 RTEC’S SmartTreat™ process is a highly effective and environmentally sensitive approach to pest management in our suburban environment.
 The SmartTreat™ process uses the life cycles of insects and diseases and their interaction with the environment to provide more effective pest management solutions all while using fewer chemicals on your property.

 Didn’t Find What You Were Looking For?
 Check out our Fungus and Bug indexes.

 (Learn About Root Rots and Powdery Mildew On Our Tree Fungus Index Page)

-Worried your tree is infected with one of these tree diseases?
+Are you worried your tree is sick with one of these diseases?
 Use our online booking system or call 703.573.3029 to schedule a consultation with an arborist to diagnose your tree diseases.